 Responsible and ethical sourcing

 More sustainable packaging starts with responsibly sourced material, therefore Constantia Flexibles is a founding member of the Aluminium Stewardship Initiative (ASI).

 Constantia Flexibles’ largest plant Constantia Teich has become the first aluminium foil roller and packaging converter and the first European company to be certified according to ASI’s Performance Standard for environmental, social and governance performance.
 Furthermore, Constantia Teich successfully completed the audit in accordance with ASI’s Chain of Custody Standard, which complements the ASI Performance Standard and sets out requirements for the creation of a Chain of Custody for CoC material, including ASI aluminium.
 ASI certification of the Constantia Teich facility signifies that Constantia Flexibles’ practices meet the industry’s highest standards.

 Constantia Flexibles works for continuous improvements in connection with the consumption of raw materials and holds additional relevant certifications, such as FSC or PEFC for responsibly sourced paper.
 Furthermore, Constantia Flexibles endorses the ethical standards represented by Sedex with several of our production sites being SMETA audited.

 Social and environmental responsibility, as well as fair and ethical business principles shall be considered throughout the entire supply chain.
-Therefore, Constantia Flexibles’ Code of Conduct for Suppliers is an integral part of all business activity between Constantia Flexibles and its Suppliers and Subcontractors
+Constantia Flexibles does not engage or enter into any relationship with suppliers whose presence in the market and attitude towards their employees and subcontractors conflict with general ethics, principles and ecological standards.
+Therefore, our Ethical Sourcing Policy, together with our Code of Conduct for Suppliers set out our expectations and are an integral part of all business activities between Constantia Flexibles and its suppliers and subcontractors.